1990 Tennessee Volunteers football team

 The 1990 Tennessee Volunteers football team represented the University of Tennessee in the 1990 NCAA Division I-A football season.
 Playing as a member of the Southeastern Conference (SEC), the team was led by head coach Johnny Majors, in his 14th year, and played their home games at Neyland Stadium in Knoxville, Tennessee.
-They finished the season with a record of nine wins, two losses, and two ties (9–2–2 overall, 5–1–1 in the SEC), as SEC Champions and with a victory over Virginia in the Sugar Bowl.
+They finished the season with a record of nine wins, two losses, and two ties (9–2–2 overall, 5–1–1 in the SEC).
+Although the Volunteers finished second in standings, Florida was ruled ineligible on NCAA probation, and Tennessee was awarded the SEC Championship and the conference's Sugar Bowl bid, which they used to defeat Virginia.
 The Volunteers offense scored 465 points while the defense allowed 220 points.